Dre Campbell Farm

 White Spots on Tomato Plants (Causes & Natural Treatments)

-Tomatoes are grown nearly everywhere in the world in gardens and greenhouses.
-Like any plant, they are susceptible to impairments, with most of this being evident by the appearance of spots, patches, or specks on the fruit, stem, and/or leaves.
+Like any plant, they are susceptible to impairments, most evident in spots, patches, or specks on the fruit, stem, and/or leaves.

 However, in some cases, you cannot get rid of the problem.
-This is due to the extent of the damage being too much for the plant to survive or the cause of the damage itself.
+This is due to the extent of the damage being too great for the plant to survive or the cause of the damage itself.

 Below are some common causes of tomato plant leaves, fruit skin, and other parts turning white.
 We’ll also look at how to treat the problem naturally.